Check your blood pressure with Apple Watch

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: How to check and monitor your blood pressure with Apple Watch
+Discuss: How to monitor and check your blood pressure with Apple Watch

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.